top of page

 Aim

-The goal of PCR is to collect, store and analyze data on persons with cancer in order to generate incidence, prevalence, trends, mortality, and survival rates which is required to help develop a realistic and sustainable cancer control plans for Africa.
+The goal of PCR is to generate incidence, prevalence, trends, mortality, and survival rates which are required to help develop a realistic and sustainable cancer control plan.

 Methodology

-Cancer registry staff will be trained to abstract cancer cases diagnosed and/or treated in Africa using a customized cancer notification form designed to capture detailed information on cancer patient demographics, tumour details, treatment, reporting sources and follow-up information based on both analytic and non-analytic active casefinding reportability methods.
-These cases will then be classified and coded using the International Classification of Diseases for Oncology ICD-O-3.
-The data will be stored in customized cancer registry software which will be configured with various address codes from the registry geography.
+Cancer registry staff are trained to abstract cancer cases diagnosed and/or treated in health facilities using a customized cancer notification forms.
+These are designed to capture detailed information on cancer patient demographics, tumour details, treatment, reporting sources and follow-up information based on both analytic and non-analytic active casefinding reportability methods.
+These cases are then classified and coded using the International Classification of Diseases for Oncology ICD-O. The data is then stored in customized cancer registry software which is configured with various address codes from the registry geography.
 The cancer registry software checks for duplicate cases, data edits and consolidation.
 The software tracks down duplicate records and multiple primaries using a probability matching and consistency checking for impossible or rare cases.

 Conclusion

 Establishing a cancer registry in Africa is challenging but very possible.
 Conflicts of interests are common norms among new cancer registries.
-With a good budget and working plan backed by few sincere and dedicated staff, it will be very possible to sustain the registry to capture all cancer cases within the catchment area, to take advantage of available modern technology to produce timely results.
-ACO is by this seeking for partnership to raise the needed support to embark on this national cancer registry campaign in the region.
+With a good budget and working plan backed by few sincere and dedicated staff, it is possible to sustain a registry to capture all cancer cases within the catchment area, to take advantage of available modern technology to produce timely results.

 bottom of page